A Lovely Memory

 One day, I happily realized that I wasn’t the same homemaker that I was 6 years ago!
 My dear husband must be so thankful. 🙂 I hardly break plates or bowls now (haha), and my meals are so much more edible (no more throwing away too-salty noodles!).

 If I could give you a good gift this 2017, it would be this: “101 Ways to Create Order and Loveliness in Your Home Today!“.
 I created this resource checklist for you because I was receiving emails from wonderful women who were struggling with managing basic household chores and who felt ill-equipped in taking care of their homes.
-I understood the feeling of overwhelm and the stress in managing nitty-gritty details.
+I understood feeling overwhelmed and the stress in managing nitty-gritty details.
 I did not want to simply have an organized home – I wanted a lovely home-life that had order and beauty!

 My belief is that every woman is called to be a homemaker.
 As long as you have a home to care for, you are privileged with the calling of being a homemaker!
 And I pray that with this practical resource checklist, you will be inspired to make a few improvements to your homemaking skill this new year!